erost/ng-videosharing-embed/README.md

 ```

 Player's options are unique for each video source.
-For a list of available options, take a look at src/angular-embedplayer.js
+For a list of available options, take a look at src/angular-embedplayer.js, or the player official documentation